kubeflow/website/content/en/docs/external-add-ons/fairing/install-fairing.md

 Follow these instructions to set up Kubeflow Fairing in a hosted Jupyter notebook.

-If you are using a Kubeflow notebook server that was built from one of the standard Jupyter Docker images, your notebooks environment has been preconfigured for training and deploying ML models with Kubeflow Fairing and no additional installation steps are required.
+If you are using a Kubeflow workbench server that was built from one of the standard Jupyter Docker images, your workbenches environment has been preconfigured for training and deploying ML models with Kubeflow Fairing and no additional installation steps are required.

 ### Prerequisites

-Check the following prerequisites to verify that Kubeflow Fairing is compatible with your hosted notebook environment.
+Check the following prerequisites to verify that Kubeflow Fairing is compatible with your hosted workbench environment.

 1. In the Jupyter notebooks user interface, click **File** > **New** > **Terminal** in the menu to start a new terminal session in your notebook